dhansel/IECDevice/examples/IECSD/README.md

 # IECSD

-This example demonstrates how to implement a simple SD card reader for the IEC bus using the IECFileDevice class.
+This example implements an SD card reader for the IEC bus using the IECFileDevice class.
+While it does support a usable subset of [features](#supported-functionality-and-limitations), it is not meant as a replacement for existing solutions ([SD2IEC](https://www.c64-wiki.com/wiki/SD2IEC)) but rather a demonstration of this library.

 As is, this device will show up as device #9 on the IEC bus.
 The device number can be changed by altering the `#define DEVICE_NUMBER 9` line in IECSD.ino.